LightSys/iOSEventApp/README.md

 ### Important

-Update as needed to ensure compatibility with the new web app (Complete as of 3/21/19)
+Update as needed to ensure compatibility with the new web app (Complete as of 3/22/19)
-- [ ] Schedule Day: Switch from reading UI to reading local JSON copy (see compiler warnings for trouble spots) --LS88 Task
+- [ ] FIX version number in version_num development branch (currently debugging). **--Claimed by LS88--*
 - [ ] Fix the core data crash (results occasionally from the "Refresh event data now" button in settings) **--Claimed--**
 - [ ] Thoroughly test error display in different (re)load scenarios
 - [ ] Check and ensure proper handling of version number from JSON. **--Claied--**